Pretty Maids

-Pretty Maids is a Danish heavy metal band from Horsens.
-Formed in 1981 by Ken Hammer, and completed with Ronnie Atkins in 1982, their sound and music can be described as classic guitar-laden heavy rock with a strong emphasis on melody.
+Pretty Maids is a Danish hard rock/heavy metal band from Horsens.
+They were formed in 1981 by Ken Hammer and completed with Ronnie Atkins in 1982.

-Over the years, Pretty Maids have sold hundreds of thousands of records, but have never broken through in a major way, except in Japan during the 1990s.
-They have supported well known bands such as Black Sabbath, Whitesnake, Deep Purple, Alice Cooper, and Saxon, and were also featured at the 1987 German version of Monsters of Rock, where Metallica headlined along with Deep Purple.
+The band have supported well known acts such as Black Sabbath, Whitesnake, Deep Purple, Alice Cooper, and Saxon, and were also featured at the 1987 German version of Monsters of Rock, where Deep Purple headlined.

 After a prolonged international touring hiatus before the release of the 2006 Wake Up to the Real World album, the band have every year since been touring their primary markets of Denmark, Sweden, France, Germany and Japan.

 History

 1980s

 Pretty Maids were formed in 1981 by friends Ken Hammer and John Jacobsen in Horsens, Denmark as a cover band initially called Pretty Panic.
 Ronnie Atkins joined Pretty Maids in 1982, replacing John Jacobsen on vocals.
 They wrote their own material and a self-financed demo resulted in a deal with the English record label Bullet Records.

 In 1983, the band released their debut self-titled EP under the name Pretty Maids, recognition was fuelled by their UK tour the same year.
 In 1984 they signed to CBS Records in Denmark, who remixed and re-released their self-titled EP with a different cover.

-In 1984, the band released their debut studio album, Red, Hot and Heavy, which was a success.
+In 1984, the band released their debut studio album, Red Hot and Heavy, which was a success.
 The line-up featured two new members, former Shylock members Allan DeLong on bass and Rick Hanson on guitar.
 Hanson left the band and was briefly replaced by ex-Mercyful Fate guitarist Benny Petersen.

 More acclaim followed with their second studio album, Future World, released in 1987.
 It was recorded in Bearsville Studios, New York, with producer Eddie Kramer.
 The collaboration did not work out and Flemming Rasmusen ended up producing the more hard rocking songs and Kevin Elson produced the more melodic tracks.
 Bonfire guitarist Angel Schleifer joined as touring guitarist in 1987-88.